 CETEST measures the stress levels and determines the global stress history that the piece will experience during its operational life.
-This history is used to estimate the risk of fatigue failure by means of the cumulative damage method, also known as Miner’s rule.
+This history is used to estimate the risk of fatigue failure by means of the cumulative damage method, also known as Miner’s and Goodman’s rules.
 This calculation involves comparing the measured stress levels against an S-N curve (in compliance with standards EN 1999-1-3, EN 1993-1-9 and ERRI B12/RP60).

 CETEST is a specialist in extensometric on-track tests for determining stress levels in different components (trucks, car body frames or specific elements) during normal service.
 This yields information which complements the static tests and is highly valuable for fatigue failure analysis or for simplified homologation due to slight modifications on the car body during the vehicle’s lifetime.